y2d2/UPF_RPE/README.md

 ## Current known issues
-- The rosbags have not yet been uploaded, due to custom messages that have been used.
-This is beign solved at the moment.
 - Not all graph have yet been added ot the Graphs.ipynb file.
 - Not all data inspection methods have yet been added to the Graphs.ipynb file.
 - The graphs of quick_start.ipynb have to be uniformized, and a final analysis as well as example of ros implementation have to be added.